Shengwei-Peng/CNC-Predictive-Maintenance/README.md

 To use this project, follow these steps:

+1. **Set Up Your Environment**:
-1. Ensure that you have followed the installation instructions to set up your environment.
+    Ensure you have followed the installation instructions to set up your environment.

+2. **Run the Streamlit Application**:
-2. Run the Streamlit application:
+    Open a terminal and run the following command to start the Streamlit application:
     ```bash
     streamlit run main.py
     ```

+3. **Interact with the Web Interface**:
-3. Follow the instructions on the web interface:
+    Follow the instructions on the web interface to use the application:

+    - **Upload Your Dataset**:
+        Upload your dataset file in CSV format using the file uploader in the configuration panel on the left side of the interface.

+    - **Configure Parameters**:
-    - **Configuration**: Set up the necessary parameters in the configuration panel on the left side of the interface.
+        Set up the necessary parameters in the configuration panel on the left side of the interface.

+    - **Execute the Pipeline**:
-    - **Execute All**: Click the `🚀 Execute All` button to run the entire pipeline, including preprocessing, training, and evaluation.
+        Click the `🚀 Execute All` button to run the entire pipeline, including preprocessing, training, and evaluation.

-    - **View Results**: The results, including various plots and evaluations, will be displayed on the right side of the interface.
+    - **View the Results**:
+        The results, including various plots and evaluations, will be displayed on the right side of the interface.

 ## Configuration